Find Product

 Hired-in plant and vehicles

-For plant hired under a contract that includes Hired-In Plant insurance on the hire company’s policy, clarify with your broker exactly which risks you are responsible for and which remain with the hire company.
+For plant hired under a contract that includes Hired-In Plant insurance on the hire company’s policy, clarify with your broker exactly which risks you’re responsible for and which remain with the hire company.
 Duplication is less of a problem than gaps, and hired plant disputes at claim time are a well-known source of friction between construction businesses and their insurers.

-CHAS, SafeContractor, and how accreditation affects your premium
+CHAS, SafeContractor and how accreditation affects your premium

 CHAS (the Contractors Health and Safety Assessment Scheme) and SafeContractor are the two most widely recognised health and safety pre-qualification schemes in the UK construction sector.
-Both are SSIP (Safety Schemes in Procurement) members, meaning accreditation to one provides mutual recognition across other SSIP schemes, reducing duplicated assessment in the tender process.
+Both are SSIP (Safety Schemes in Procurement) members, meaning accreditation to one provides mutual recognition across other SSIP schemes, cutting duplicated assessment in the tender process.

-The premium benefit is most pronounced when CHAS or SafeContractor accreditation is presented alongside a clean claims record, documented driver licence checking, telematics data showing measured driving behaviour, and evidence of toolbox talks or driver safety training.
-No single factor moves a premium significantly on its own; the combination of all of them does.
+The premium benefit is most pronounced when CHAS or SafeContractor accreditation is presented alongside a clean claims record, documented driver licence checking, telematics data showing measured driving behaviour and evidence of toolbox talks or driver safety training.
+No single factor moves a premium significantly on its own.
+The combination of all of them does.

 📌 Key rule